ljakimczuk/computer-science-experiments/lcm-proof.md

 # Remarks

-The algorithm is clearly an extension to the classic GCD algorithm, what can be seen after removing the u- and v- related parts, see below.
+The algorithm is clearly an extension to the classic GCD algorithm, what can be seen after removing the $u$- and $v$- related parts, see below.

 ```text
 x, y := X, Y